saaguirre/xfstk-code/README.txt

 $ sudo apt-get install g++ qtcreator build-essential devscripts libxml2-dev alien doxygen graphviz libusb-dev libboost-all-dev

 Install CMake:
-http://www.cmake.org/cmake/resources/software.html
-http://www.cmake.org/files/v2.8/cmake-2.8.12.2.tar.gz
+*note: Some repositories come with older versions of cmake.
+If that is the case, please build/install version cmake 2.8.11 or later http://www.cmake.org/cmake/resources/software.html Recommended version: http://www.cmake.org/files/v2.8/cmake-2.8.12.2.tar.gz View readme.txt in cmake tar.gz file for cmake build and install

 How To Build This Software:
-$ mdkir build
+$ mdkir build (in the extracted xfstk downloader directory)
 $ cd build
 $ export DISTRIBUTION_NAME=ubuntu12.04
 $ export BUILD_VERSION=0.0.0
 $ cmake ..
+(make sure that this was the cmake directory that was manually built and installed, i.e. /usr/local/bin/cmake ..)
 $ make

-Optional targets are avialable.
+Optional targets are available.
 I.E:
 $ make docs
 or
 $ make package